growingpenguin/growingpenguin.github.io/_posts/2024-02-28-USRP_Environment_Setup7~9.md

 It moves, meaning that the synchronization is not done properly <br/>
 100
 100
-Footnote: <br/>
-Frequency offset: <br/>
-Discrepancy between the expected frequency of a signal and its actual received frequency <br/>
-This can occur due to a variety of reasons, such as Doppler shift due to relative motion between transmitter and receiver, inaccuracies in oscillator frequencies at the transmitter or receiver, or propagation delays <br/>
-serial = <br/>
-Pulse: <br/>
-Single sudden and intense change that occurs in a wave or in a phenomenon that repeats at a regular interval <br/>

 ## ASK Modulation 세팅/시뮬레이션
 Amplitude Shift Keying <br/>